TOAST-DOCS/API-Gateway/en/console-guide.md

 ### Delete Stage
 1. Select the stage to delete.
 2. Click the **Delete Stage** button.
-3. Click **Confirm** in the Confirm delete window.
+3. Click **Delete** in the Confirm delete window.
 This action cannot be canceled.

 > **[Caution] Deletion of stage** <br>
 > - If you delete a stage being used by the service, its request no longer enters the API Gateway.